technique

 SSK

-SSK is a left-leaning decrease made by slipping and knitting two stitches together.
+SSK is a left-leaning decrease made by slipping stitches and knitting them together.

 What it is